 Kirsten completed her undergraduate education at Wilfrid Laurier University, where she attained her Honours Bachelor of Arts in Psychology and Minors in Women’s Studies and Anthropology.
 She then completed an Ontario College Graduate Certificate through Algonquin College in Autism and Behaviour Sciences.

 Kirsten has now joined Central Ontario Psychology, where she completed her education.
-She is involved in supporting adolescents and adults with varying mental health concerns in both assessment and therapeutic domains from an eclectic framework.
-Her interests include trauma, psychopathology, personality, psychological assessment, gender, sexuality, and looking at the biological, psychological, and sociological influences of mental health.
+She is involved in supporting adolescents and adults with varying mental health concerns in both assessment and therapeutic domains.
+Kirsten takes a holistic approach to psychotherapy, addressing individuals as a whole, examining elements that influence well-being, and encouraging the exploration of oneself.

-Kirsten has earned her RP (Qualifying), and continues to gather hours for registration with the College of Psychologists of Ontario.
+Kirsten has earned her RP (Qualifying), and continues to gather hours for registration with the College of Psychologists of Ontario, working towards registration as a Psychological Associate.
 She provides services under the supervision of Dr. Douglas and Dr. Mitchell.
 For more information about supervised psychological services, please click here.